-When the Maryhill Burgh Halls were opened in 1878, pride of place in the main hall were twenty large stained glass panels, representing the many varied trades and industries of Maryhill.
+When the Maryhill Burgh Halls were opened in 1878, pride of place in the main hall were twenty large stained glass panels, representing the different trades and industries of Maryhill.

 From boatbuilders to linen bleachers, from joiners to soldiers, from iron moulders to railwaymen, the panels give a fantastic record of what was important to the area in 1878.
-[You can see all the original panels here]
+You can see all the original panels here.

 But modern Maryhill is very different to the Maryhill of 1878 - so we wanted to create some new stained glass windows to record what is important in the area today, and to give the restoration project a lasting legacy.

 Artists Alec Galloway and Margo Winning were commissioned to design and produce a new set of stained glass windows for the Maryhill Burgh Halls.

 The details of exactly what should be on the windows had been developed thanks to the input and feedback of hundreds of local people.
 We hope that the new windows will become as much a part of the permanent legacy of the Burgh Halls as the original glass from 1878.